kamiquiroz/backend-interview-project-app-template/INSTRUCTIONS.md

 - Providing a flexible data model so that new Services can be added, or their cost changed in the future.
 - Efficient and correct calculation of service costs.
-- For the sake of simplicity and respect to your time, do the simplest possible serviceDevice and write down what you would do if you had unlimited time to work on the serviceDevice.
+- For the sake of simplicity and respect to your time, do the simplest possible service and write down what you would do if you had unlimited time to work on the service.
 We will discuss these in the subsequent call to completing this assessment.

 ## Notes